Dzhuneyt/cf-purge/README.md

 # Roadmap

 - [ ] Handle delete failures due to stack dependencies
-- [ ] Delete by prefix or suffix, not just by glob pattern
+- [X] Delete by prefix or suffix, not just by glob pattern
-- [ ] CI (GH Actions) to auto publish binaries + update documentation to simplify usage of the tool
+- [X] CI to autopublish to HomeBrew for easier installation and usage

 # Contributions